Since 1985, taking the National Medical Admission Test or NMAT has been a prerequisite for qualifying for any medical

 - Part I tests your innate mental ability through questions from four subtests: Verbal, Inductive Reasoning, Quantitative, and Perceptual Acuity.

 - Part II consists of questions testing your knowledge in four subjects: Biology, Chemistry, Physics, and Social Sciences.

 In this NMAT reviewer, we’ll help you brush up on each subtest by including the following sections:

 - Modules and Readings – similar to your college notes you’ve probably lost already, this set of reviewers contain key concepts and principles written by subject matter experts.
 It includes PDF files of the topic and a short quiz at the end of each discussion.

 - Study Guide/Summary/Review Notes – features a summary of all topics in the Modules and Readings section, presented in printable full-color pages filled with engaging images and visual elements.
 This is ideal for crammers who don’t have the time to read all the review notes.

-- Flashcards – a perfect companion to the Modules and Readings section, this set of printable flashcards will help you remember everything you need to know in a very fun, engaging way.
+- Flashcards – a perfect companion to the Modules and Readings section, these printable flashcards will help you remember everything you need to know in an enjoyable, engaging way.
+They also contain exclusive tips and tricks, and shortcuts you won’t find in any of the online modules.

 - Practice Tests – free sample questions with accompanying answer keys to measure your stocked knowledge and test-taking skills.

-The practice tests in this guide can be used as a diagnostic exam you can take before the review to help you figure out your weakest areas.
+The practice tests in this guide can be used as a diagnostic exam before the review to help you figure out your weakest areas.

-It is our goal to provide students and examinees with the best online NMAT reviewer.
-So if you have feedback or suggestions on how to improve this page, don’t hesitate to leave us a message at [email protected]
+We aim to provide students and examinees with the best online NMAT reviewer.
+So if you have feedback or suggestions on improving this page, don’t hesitate to message us at [email protected] or through the comment section below.

 Part I: Mental Ability